-Small class sizes support concept mastery and excellence in communication while case studies and simulations offer opportunities to apply academic theory to real-world practice.
+Small class sizes support concept mastery and excellence in communication while applied projects, case studies and simulations offer opportunities to apply academic theory to real-world practice.

 As part of the master’s capstone course, you will research, prepare, and analyze nonprofit issues and organizations resulting in an original project that applies academic theory to real-world practice.